travis-ci/docs-travis-ci-com/blog/_posts/2012-09-05-on-yesterdays-log-unavailability.md

 After last week's incidents we decided to take measures to improve the log processing performance in general.
-Until last week, our hub component was processing all log updates, and all of them in a single thread.
+Until last week, our hub component was processing all log updates, and all of them in just one thread per build platform (PHP, Ruby, Erlang/Java/Node.js, Rails).

 At peak times we get about 1000 log updates per minute, which doesn't look like a lot, but it's quite a bit for a single thread that does lots of database